kubeflow/website/content/docs/gke/private-clusters.md

          --project=${PROJECT}
        ```

-    1. Add an A record for the restricted VIP
+    iv.
+Add an A record for the restricted VIP

         ```
          gcloud dns record-sets transaction add \